freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 ## **What is SQL?**

-**Structured Query Language (SQL - pronounced *"Sequel"*)** was created in the early 1970s by researchers at IBM based on [the relational model that was described by Edgar F. Codd](https://dl.acm.org/doi/10.1145/362384.362685).
+**Structured Query Language (SQL - pronounced <em>"Sequel"</em>)** was created in the early 1970s by researchers at IBM based on [the relational model that was described by Edgar F. Codd](https://dl.acm.org/doi/10.1145/362384.362685).
 It is a domain-specific programming language that is used for querying and managing a RDBMS.

 SQL is also known as a declarative language.
 This means that when we write queries in SQL, we are describing what data we want rather than describing, step-by-step, how the RDBMS should retrieve that data.
 The syntax is relatively simple to learn and writing queries can feel more intuitive which makes SQL a beginner-friendly language.